-In March 2016, the FASB issued ASU 2016-02, Leases, which supersedes ASC Topic 840, Leases, and sets the principles for the recognition, measurement, presentation and disclosure of leases for both lessees and lessors.
+In March 2016, the FASB issued ASU 2016-02, Leases, which supersedes ASC Topic 840, Leases, and sets the principles for the recognition, measurement, presentation, and disclosure of leases for both lessees and lessors.
 ASU 2016-02 requires lessees to classify leases as either finance or operating leases and to record on the balance sheet a right-of-use asset and a lease liability, equal to the present value of the remaining lease payments, for all leases with a term greater than 12 months regardless of the lease classification.
 The lease classification will determine whether the lease expense is recognized based on an effective interest rate method or on a straight-line basis over the term of the lease.
 ASU 2016-02 will be effective for us beginning January 1, 2019, with early adoption permitted.
 Entities are required to use a modified retrospective transition method for existing leases.
 We are currently evaluating the potential impact this guidance will have on our consolidated financial statements.

 In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
-The amendments to the guidance enhance the reporting model for financial instruments, which includes amendments to address aspects of recognition, measurement, presentation and disclosure.
+The amendments to the guidance enhance the reporting model for financial instruments, which includes amendments to address aspects of recognition, measurement, presentation, and disclosure.
 The updated guidance is effective for us beginning January 1, 2018.
 We are currently evaluating the potential impact this guidance will have on our consolidated financial statements.

 In April 2015, the FASB issued ASU 2015-05, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Fees Paid in a Cloud Computing Arrangement.
 The amendments in ASU 2015-05 provide guidance to customers about whether a cloud computing arrangement includes a software license.
+If a cloud computing arrangement includes a software license, the customer should account for the arrangement consistent with other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 We adopted these amendments in the first quarter of 2016 on a prospective basis.
 The adoption of these amendments did not have any impact on our consolidated financial statements.